Local Governments Overview

 - View the Local Government Toolkit for guidance and resources for local government staff.

-Local governments play a critical role in the licensing process, serving as a near-final approval check on cannabis businesses nearing the awarding of a state license for operations.
-Once an applicant has been vetted by OCM and is selected for proceeding in the verification process, they are then required to receive the local government’s certification of zoning compliance and, if applicable, retail registration before operations may commence.
+Local governments play a critical role in the licensing process, providing an approval check on cannabis businesses seeking a state license.
+Once an applicant has been preliminarily approved for a license, they are required to obtain local government certification of zoning compliance and state fire and building code, and, if applicable, retail registration before operations may begin.
+Local government staff can review the resources below for more information about the licensing process for cannabis businesses.

-Once the licensing process begins, local retail registration applies to cannabis retailers or other cannabis/hemp businesses that are seeking a retail endorsement.
-Local governments issue a retail registration after verifying that the business:
+Under state law, local retail registration applies to cannabis and hemp businesses that are seeking a retail endorsement and intending to conduct sales of cannabis and lower-potency hemp products to consumers.
+Per Minnesota Statutes, section 342.22, local governments issue a retail registration after verifying that the business:

-- Has a valid license or license preapproval issued by OCM
+- Has a valid license or preliminary license approval issued by OCM.

-A county may issue local registrations if the respective local government transfers that authority to the county.
+A county may issue local registrations if the respective local government provides consent to the county.
+There is more information regarding local retail registration available in the guide below.

 Compliance checks